sumanmukherjee03/practice-and-katas/k8s/CKA/kubeadm.README.md

 ## kubeadm

 We are assuming that you already have 3 VMs ready with ubuntu bionic base image.
+The very bare minimum required for the VMs is 2 GB RAM, 2 CPUs, Linux (Debian/Rhel), Unique hostnames and Swap disabled (for kubelet to work).
 The sample cluster we talk about creating here consists of a single master and 2 workers.
 The nodes have been setup in the `192.168.56.0/24` CIDR range.

 ### Pre-requisites before creating cluster with kubeadm

-On your VM switch to the root user to install and configure all the pre-requisites.
+In your VM switch to the root user to install and configure all the pre-requisites.

 This is a set of instructions provided in this documentation for setting up a kubernetes cluster via kubeadm
   - https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/